tidwall/gjson/README.md

 widget.text.size
 ```

-*These benchmarks were run on a MacBook Pro 15" 2.8 GHz Intel Core i7 using Go 1.8.*
+*These benchmarks were run on a MacBook Pro 15" 2.8 GHz Intel Core i7 using Go 1.8 and can be be found [here](https://github.com/tidwall/gjson-benchmarks).*

 ## Contact
 Josh Baker [@tidwall](http://twitter.com/tidwall)